 The “Reciprocity” concept is, showing some kind of benefit to your users, creating some kind of warm effect such as sharing a free tip and making them feel coached and encouraged toward their goal.

 The “Salience” concept is, making users imagine and understand the experience of the subscription version of your app.
 Many apps limit access and finalize the experience before letting users understand the paid version of the app.

 For each concept, you can create specific solutions based on the character of your app and the solution it’s providing.
-If you need help during these stages and want to create more possibilities for your app such as; reaching a certain level of budget and working with professionals, you can contact Cherry by submitting your app.

 In the end, app pricing isn’t as simple as just figuring out what you think the market will bear.
 Like most aspects of business, it’s a matter of research, testing, and trial and error.
-But if you keep an open mind and a sound plan to guide you, you can build a healthy business for your apps one day.
-And that would be a cause for celebratio
+But if you keep an open mind and a solid plan to guide you, you can build a healthy business for your apps one day.
+And that would be a cause for celebration.